MaksimSzaszkow/emsh/README.md

 # Emsh

-Emsh is a standard that describes how to generate valid code in any programming language from Emsh Code Object, while also defining Emsh Language that allows to write ECO's as if they were actual code that is executed.
-Emsh has four parts:
+Emsh is a set of tools that can be used to create solution to any programming problem in any supported programming language.
+It consists of four parts:

 - Emsh Language
 - Emsh Transpiler
 - Emsh Code Object (ECO)
-- Emsh Compiler
+- Emsh Generator

 ## Emsh Language